Facet Joint Injections Vs. Epidural Steroid Injections: What’s the Difference? Rolling Hills Medical in Torrance Explains

-Epidural injections in Torrance can also be performed to help identify the precise cause of your painful condition.
+Epidural injections can also be performed to help identify the precise cause of your painful condition.
 By injecting one specific nerve or nerve root and noting the results, your pain management physician can discover the exact point of injury, inflammation or impingement.
 In many diagnostic epidural injections, a local anesthetic is administered without a corticosteroid.

 Pain Management in Torrance: Using Epidural Steroid Injections

 A pain management doctor may perform an epidural injection in one of three different ways.
 The simplest method, called a caudal injection, accesses the epidural space indirectly.
 A translaminar injection goes directly into the epidural space, where it may or may not reach a specific nerve.
 The most precise method, a transforaminal injection, uses fluoroscopy to help the doctor aim for a precise nerve location.

 Epidural steroid injections aren't for everyone.
 You must be able to lie flat on your stomach for the procedure.
 Pregnancy, diabetes, heart failure, and NSAID use are all potential contraindications.
 You might experience bleeding, headaches, infection, and a temporary increase in your pain as side effects.

 Like epidural steroid injections, facet joint injections deliver pain-relieving medication (anesthetic and/or steroids) to the spine.

 The injection procedure, also called a facet block, can be used either to diagnose a spinal problem or to treat pain.
 The most important difference between the two techniques is the injection site.